-Music has seen a hecatomb of solutions either born badly (the minidisc, crazy fiasco) or gone badly (the legendary Stereo8 cartridge).
+Music has seen a massacre of solutions either born badly (the minidisc, crazy fiasco) or gone badly (the legendary Stereo8 cartridge).
 And then there is vinyl, the great ageless old man, born in its present form as early as 1948 and given up for dead a thousand times.

 Well, there is a place in the future for him too.
 According to the 2019 RIAA report, the US association of record companies, sales of vinyl albums exceed CD sales for the first time since 1986.
-Is back.
+He's back.

 The figures of a resurrection

 In the first half of 2019, vinyl generated sales of $ 224 million compared to the 247 million collected by the CD, but the clear trend of growth on the one hand and the vertical collapse on the other, explains the report. will produce a sure overtaking.

 It is the strongest signal of an unexpected (but very welcome) return of popularity, but it is not the first.
 In recent years the rise of the slope has been accompanied by sporadic overtaking even on digital music (although in some restricted markets).
 The reintroduction by majors like Sony of vinyl albums was more of a clue, as was the presentation of new turntable models (what effect does this word make me say!).